tigrisdata/tigris-os-docs/docs/get-started/index.md

 ## Getting Started

+**If you prefer to use the UI, try out [storage.new](https://storage.new/), you’ll be up and running in a minute.**

-To get started simply follow the following steps:
+If you prefer the CLI, to get started simply follow the following steps:

-:::note[Quickstart]
+:::note[CLI Quickstart]

 1. [Install flyctl](https://fly.io/docs/flyctl/install/) - the
    [open source](https://github.com/superfly/flyctl) Fly.io CLI we will use to